zapier/visual-builder/docs/_docs/integration-checks-reference.md

 <a name="D012"></a><a name="D00012"></a>

-## D012 - Sample Data Is Required
+## D012 - Static Sample Is Required

 When a user sets up a trigger, they need sample data to be returned in order to have fields available to map in the subsequent steps.
-If testing the trigger returns no live results, we use sample data as a fallback.
+If testing the trigger returns no live results, we use static sample data as a fallback.

 It's very important that the structure of an object from the actual trigger and in the sample data are identical.
 Otherwise, users could map fields that don't exist